Fleax-Developer/Fleax-Developer/README.md

-# Only Fleax 🔮 Thanks for visiting my profile.
-See you. 👋
+# Only Fleax 🔮

-If there is an important issue or project you want to report, please report it to Fleax#1573. 🚀
+If there is an important issue or project you want to report, please report it to Fleax#1573.
+Thanks for visiting my profile.
+See you 👋